 Opportunities exist in specialised areas such as emergency and critical care, anaesthesia, dentistry, surgical nursing, exotic animal nursing and equine practice.
 There are many roles within animal welfare organisations working with animal shelters, rescue or charities by providing nursing care, assisting in rehabilitation and promoting animal welfare both in the UK and internationally.
 Education opportunities include becoming educators in veterinary nursing, science of animal health related programmes or in veterinary practices or corporate groups.
 Many of the pharmaceutical or pet nutrition companies have roles in sales, education or product development providing scope for specialising in veterinary pharmaceuticals or pet nutrition.
-There are significant opportunities for those with an interest in research and development to work in a research setting, contributing to studies, trials or advancements in veterinary nurses involved in conservation efforts, providing veterinary nursing care and assisting in preservation programmes.
+There are significant opportunities for those with an interest in research and development to work in a research setting, contributing to studies, trials or advancements in veterinary medicine.
+Some of the larger wildlife centres, zoos and sanctuaries have veterinary nurses involved in conservation efforts, providing veterinary nursing care and assisting in preservation programmes.